teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 }

 #if NET7_0_OR_GREATER
 [Obsolete("This type is provided for compatibility with frameworks that do not support ref fields.
-In .NET 7+ use a ParserState" +
+In .NET 7+ use a ParserState " +
 "and pass it to the ParserInputReader's constructor by reference instead.")]
 #endif
 public sealed class ParserStateBox : IParserStateBox